Duodenum: Cancer

 Duodenal cancer is a cancer in the first section of the small intestine.
 Cancer of the duodenum is relatively rare compared to stomach cancer and colorectal cancer; malignant tumors in the duodenum constitute only around 0.3% of all the gastrointestinal tract tumors but around half of cancerous tissues that develop in the small intestine.
 Its histology is often observed to be adenocarcinoma, meaning that the cancerous tissue arises from glandular cells in the epithelial tissue lining the duodenum.

 Obesity and diabetes

-A western diet induces duodenal mucosal hyperplasia and dysfunction that underlie insulin resistance, type 2 diabetes and obesity.
+A western diet induces duodenal mucosal hyperplasia and duodenal dysfunction that underlie insulin resistance, type 2 diabetes and obesity.
 Diet-induced duodenal mucosal hyperplasia consists of increased mucosal mass, increased villus length, decreased crypt density, proliferation of enteroendocrine cells, increased enterocyte mass, and an accumulation of lipid droplets in the mucosa.
 Diet induced duodenal dysfunction includes increased duodenal nutrient absorption, altered duodenal hormone secretion, and altered intestinal vagal afferent neuronal function.